 Take ONLY 1 medicine with the same kind of active ingredient at a time.

-If your pain lasts for more than 10 days, stop taking the medicine and see your dentist.
+If your pain lasts for more than 10 days, stop taking the medicine and see your healthcare professional.

 Remember, it’s important to identify the cause of your tooth pain.
 Only a dental professional can do this.
 Find a dentist